bershin/Bible/Languages/06.Objects/Readme.md

     - Value can be string, number, boolean, arrays or object itself.

 ### Ways of accessing value
-Instead of index, we use keys, Access all keys using quotes, except dynamic variable and invalid identifier.
+Instead of index, we use keys, Access all keys using quotes, except dynamic variable and "invalid identifier".
 - Valid variables like key can be accessed by '.'
     - `obj.key` -> If the key is a string with no spaces.
 - Use [] for invalid identifier(invalid variables).
 With or without quote